 Understanding the Mechanisms of Propaganda

-Propaganda works by tapping into emotions through images, slogans and a selective use of information, or control and censorship of the facts.
+Propaganda works by tapping into emotions through images, slogans, and selective use of information or control and censorship of the facts.
 This is especially true if propaganda is being utilized by a government that is controlling the media by censorship or one that owns and runs media outlets, as was the case in the former Soviet Union.

 Famous Examples of Propaganda

 This technique was considered important not just to win public opinion, but to convince soldiers to fight in often bloody battles.
-Whether such propaganda had long-term negative effects is still up for debate.
+Whether such propaganda had long-term negative effects is still debatable.
 Derogatory nicknames were given to enemies in both World Wars, and posters showed the Japanese and German soldiers resembling rats or monsters.

-During the Cold War, both the Soviet Union and the United States used propaganda against each other, to try to persuade both their own people and those on the other side of who was right and who was wrong.
-In Fidel Castro's Cuba, propaganda was commonplace as he rallied Cubans to embrace Communism.
+During the Cold War, both the Soviet Union and the United States used propaganda against each other, to try to persuade their own citizens, as well as those in other countries, of who was right.
+In Fidel Castro's Cuba, propaganda was commonplace, as he rallied Cubans to embrace Communism.

 Non-Government Uses of Propaganda

 It can be as simple as circulating a rumor about a rival company or suggesting some misdeed by a political candidate.
-Even if the information is untrue, if a news outlet gets wind of a rumor and begins to ask questions, it can be hard to unring the bell, as the saying goes.
+Even if the information is untrue, if a news outlet gets wind of a rumor and begins to ask questions, it can be difficult to disprove it.